-S&P 500 adds to record as health care stocks climb
+S&P 500 drifts around record as health care stocks climb

-NEW YORK (AP) — U.S. stock indexes slinked higher Tuesday, and the S&P 500 added to its record after stronger-than-expected profit reports from drugmakers pushed health care stocks to big gains.
+NEW YORK (AP) — U.S. stocks drifted around their record highs Tuesday, and the S&P 500 slinked between small gains and losses following a mixed set of earnings reports from big companies.

-The reports from Pfizer and Merck highlighted a mixed set of earnings reports from big companies, including Google’s parent.
+Health care stocks jumped on stronger-than-expected reports from drugmakers, but losses for internet and media companies held the market in check following a mixed report from Google’s parent.

 Companies have largely been reporting stronger earnings than analysts expected, but they’re nowhere close to blow-away good.
 S&P 500 companies are still on track to report a third straight quarter of profit declines, according to FactSet.

 What’s helped buoy the market in recent weeks are hopes that the United States and China can make progress on their trade dispute, or at least stop making it worse.
 Lower interest rates have also played a big role, and the Federal Reserve will wrap up a two-day meeting Wednesday on rate policy.